cuckoosandbox/cuckoo/docs/book/src/installation/guest/network.rst

 network so that the Host and the Guest can communicate.
 Test network trying to ping a guest is a good practice, to be sure about virtual network setup.
+Use only static address for your guest, as today Cuckoo doesn't support DHCP and using it will break your setup.

 This stage is very much up to your own requirements and to the characteristics of your virtualization software.

     .. warning:: Virtual networking errors!
-        Virtual networking is a virtual component for Cuckoo, you must be really sure to get connectivity between host and guest.
+        Virtual networking is a vital component for Cuckoo, you must be really sure to get connectivity between host and guest.
         Most of the issues reported by users are related to a wrong setup of their networking.